oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

 + Files on your local machine.
 + Tables in remote databases.
-+ Files stored in cloud-based object storage (Oracle Cloud Infrastructure Object Storage, Amazon S3, Microsoft Azure Blob Storage, Google Cloud Storage).
++ Files stored in cloud-based object storage (Oracle Cloud Infrastructure Object Storage, Amazon S3, Microsoft Azure Blob Storage, and Google Cloud Storage).

 You can also leave data in place in cloud object storage, and link to it from your Autonomous Database.

 > **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.

-This workshop explores several methods for loading data into an Oracle Autonomous Database.
+This workshop explores several methods for loading and linking data to an Oracle Autonomous Database.
 In this first data loading lab, we practice loading data from public object storage buckets.

 Estimated Time: 10 minutes